Kapitän zur See (Crew 33)

 Kapitänleutnant Wolfgang Lüth on patrol

-In October 1940, after returning from his second patrol, on which he sank one more ship and damaged another, he received the Knights Cross, the only commander of a coastal type U-boat to win that decoration.
+In October 1940, after returning from his second patrol, on which he sank one ship and damaged another, he received the Knights Cross, the only commander of a coastal type U-boat to win that decoration.

 He left U-138 that month to take over the large Type IX U-43.
 During five patrols on this boat he sank 12 ships with a total of 68,077 tons.
 He left U-43 in April 1942 and in May 1942 commissioned the Type IXD 2 U-181.

 In September 1942 Kptlt.
-Lüth left Kiel for his first patrol on this boat.
+Lüth left Kiel for his first patrol in this boat.
 The operational area included the Indian Ocean as well as South African waters.
 He reached Capetown, South Africa at the end of October, and during the next two weeks sank four ships with a total of 21,987 tons.
 On 16 November he received a radio message announcing he had received the Oak Leaves to his Knights Cross.
 Before returning to base he sank eight more ships in the following two weeks, totalling 36,394 tons, arriving at Bordeaux in January 1943.

 In March 1943 Kptlt.
 Lüth left Bordeaux for another patrol in African waters and the Indian Ocean.
 This patrol, under difficult conditions, was also very successful, with ten ships sunk totalling 45,331 tons.
 During this patrol Lüth became the first U-boat officer to receive the Knights Cross with Oak Leaves, Swords and Diamonds.